oakes/play-clj/TUTORIAL.md

 ## Your First Run

-This tutorial will assume that you are using Nightcode, but it should be easy to follow without it as well.
-To kick things off, navigate to the main file at `desktop/src-common/hello_world/core.clj` by double-clicking each folder in the sidebar on the left.
-Once you click on `core.clj`, you should see its contents appear in the editor pane on the right.

-As long as the selection in the sidebar is somewhere inside the `desktop` folder, the build pane at the bottom will apply to that version of your game.
-So, try clicking _Run_ and wait for your game to appear.
+In your terminal, go to the `desktop` directory and do `lein run`.
 If all goes well, you should see a window with nothing but a small label on the bottom left that says "Hello world!".

 ## Game Structure

+Open the main file at `desktop/src-common/hello_world/core.clj` in your editor of choice.
 Let's look at the basic structure of your game.
 It starts out with a call to `defgame`, which should only be used once as it initializes the game for you.
 It contains a single function called `:on-create` that runs when your game starts.
 The only thing it needs to do is hand off to your screen, where all the action takes place.

 In `defscreen`, you'll find that a few simple functions are defined: `:on-show` and `:on-render`.
 The first only runs when the screen is first shown, and the second is run every single time your game wants to draw on the screen (which is ideally 60 times per second).